conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_1).md

 I expect you to have read the [Rust Book](https://doc.rust-lang.org/stable/book/).
 Although the Rust used isn't that advanced I will not be explaining any concept explained in the book.

+Also this tutorial is mostly oriented for people who are used to back-end development, so most of the back-end concepts won't be explained but I will try to explain most of the front-end concepts used.

 ### Enviroment

 You need to have [rustup](https://rustup.rs/) installed, I will walk through the rest of the dependencies.